StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 - **Purpose**: Provide a clear and comprehensive description of the function's role within the script.
 This description should go beyond merely repeating the function's name; it should offer context and explain its intended use.
     - **Reason**: Clearly documenting a function's purpose allows developers, including yourself, to quickly grasp what the function is meant to achieve.
 Even if the function name is descriptive, a brief explanation adds valuable context, facilitating a better understanding of its role.
     - **Exception**: If the function is short **AND** its name is descriptive, the purpose may be left blank, or a short and simple description may be used instead.
 This exception should be used sparingly and only when the function's purpose is immediately evident from its name.
-- **Global Variables**: If the function relies on any global variables, specify which ones are used.
-Indicate whether the function modifies these variables, how they are used, and any potential side effects.
+- **Global Variables**: If the function introduces new global variables or modifies existing ones, document these variables, their purpose, or how they are modified.
     - **Reason**: Identifying how the function interacts with global variables helps developers (including yourself) understand the function's impact on the script's state.
 This is especially important in larger scripts where tracking variable scope can be challenging.
 - **Parameters**: Detail each parameter the function accepts, noting whether they are required or optional, and specify any default values.
     - **Reason**: Documenting the parameters clarifies how the function should be called and what inputs it requires to operate correctly.
 This reduces the likelihood of errors or misuse and ensures that the function is used consistently with its intended design.